risk-first/website/introduction/Cadence.md

  - Then, generalizing the lessons of the Development Process article, we examined the idea that [Meeting Reality](Meeting-Reality) frequently helps flush out [Hidden Risks](Attendant-Risk) and improve your [Internal Model](Internal-Model).

- - Finally, above, we looked at **Cadence**, and how feedback loops allow you Navigate the Risk Landscape more effectively, by showing you more quickly when you're going wrong.
+ - Finally, above, we looked at [Cadence](Cadence), and how feedback loops allow you Navigate the Risk Landscape more effectively, by showing you more quickly when you're going wrong.

 What this has been building towards is supplying us with a vocabulary with which to communicate to our team-mates about which Risks are important to us, which actions we believe are the right ones, and which tools we should use.

-Let's have a look at an example of how this might work:
+Let's have a [look at an example](A-Conversation) of how this might work:

-## A Risk Conversation

-This seems like progress.
-However, when we work on a team, we want to pick up actions and just _get stuff done_ without having to debate the finer points of each risk over and over again.

-This is where process comes in.
-It's time to look at some [Methodologies](Methodologies).